 Now let us see how we can create a DIY multilayer PCB design.

 Now we will take a look at how you can design your PCB.
 We are going to use CAD and also give you some helpful designing tips.

 You will need to configure your CAD library to make multilayer designs.

 6.2 Negative plane layers

 You may use negative image plane layers to create ground planes and power on your PCB layout.
-You may need to allow clearances for some tools which are found in footprint shapes and pads for holes drilled in negative plane layers.
-Ensure that your negative plane layers have proper clearances for using footprint and pad shapes.
+You may need to allow clearances for some tools found in footprint shapes and pads for holes drilled in negative plane layers.
+Ensure that your negative plane layers have proper permissions for using footprint and pad shapes.

 6.3 Inner signal layer pad shapes

-Your pads on inner and outer layers may differ.
-For example, pin one pads come in square shapes for easy recognizing while they come in round shapes in hidden layers.
+Your pads on the inner and outer layers may differ.
+For example, pin one pads come in square shapes for easy recognition, while they come in round shapes in hidden layers.
 It would help if you set up your library to get different pad shapes.

 6.4 Drawing pieces

-If you are using your assembly drawings from layout tools to create the design, then you have to modify them for multilayer designs.
+If you use your assembly drawings from layout tools to create the design, you have to modify them for multilayer designs.